cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/ssh-cert-bastion.md

 First, build a Zero Trust policy to enforce rules whenever any user attempts to connect to the resources being protected.
 Building the Zero Trust policy first ensures that resources are not connected to Cloudflare for a period of time before a Zero Trust policy can be added.

-In the Cloudflare for Teams dashboard, open the `Applications` page of the `Access` section.
+In the Zero Trust dashboard, open the `Applications` page of the `Access` section.
 Select the "Self-hosted" option.

 ![Add App](../static/zero-trust-security/ssh-slc/self-hosted.png)